 - My Account

-*Eugene Redmond was born this date in 1937.
-He is a Black poet, and academic.
+*Eugene Redmond was born on this date in 1937.
+He is a Black poet and academic.

 Eugene B. Redmond was born in St. Louis, Missouri.
-He earned his bachelor's degree from Southern Illinois University (SIU) in 1964, and his master's degree from Washington University in St. Louis in 1966, both in English Literature.
+He earned his bachelor's degree from Southern Illinois University (SIU) in 1964 and his master's degree from Washington University in St. Louis in 1966, both in English Literature.
 He became a teacher-counselor at Southern Illinois University's Experiment in Higher Education in East St. Louis, where he worked under Dr. Edward W. Crosby, his mentor, until 1969.

 He left SIU to teach at Oberlin College for a year and then joined the faculty at California State University, Sacramento as a professor of English.
 In 1985, he returned to East St. Louis as the special assistant to the superintendent for cultural and language arts at the East St. Louis School District until 1989.
 He taught at Wayne State University (1989–90) before joining the faculty at Southern Illinois University Edwardsville (SIUE), where he is currently an emeritus professor of English.

 Redmond’s published works include a pamphlet poem, six poetry collections, and numerous contributions to journals and anthologies.
 He has edited two anthologies of African American poetry and eight works by Henry Dumas.
 Dumas had taught at nearby Hiram College before he was shot down in a New York subway in a case of mistaken identity.
 Dr. Crosby pushed to have SIU put Dumas's writings into publication and urged Redmond to edit the works, which Redmond continues to do to this day.
 His poetry is closely connected to the Black Arts Movement and the city of East St. Louis, Illinois.

 In 1976, Redmond was named Poet Laureate of East St. Louis.
 Redmond published his survey and analysis of 200 years of African American poetry, Drumvoices: The Mission of Afro-American Poetry, A Critical History, in 1976.
 He is the founding editor of Drumvoices Revue, a multicultural literary journal jointly published by the English Department of Southern Illinois University Edwardsville and the Eugene B. Redmond Writers Club.